A STRETCH OF STICKY SEPTEMBER WEATHER...

 FRIDAY: S 10-15 KTS...
 WAVES 2-4′

-TODAY: Smoky sunshine and clouds.
-Warming up and turning humid.
+AFTERNOON: Smoky sunshine and clouds.
+Warm and humid.
 HIGH: 79, but cooler lakeside

 TONIGHT: High clouds.
 A mild night.
 Slightly humid.
 LOW: 60